Everything You Need to Know About Visiting Positano

 Another place I really cannot say enough good things about is Hotel Poseidon.
 They have THE most beautiful view (exhibit A), the most beautiful space, and the kindest, sweetest employees you could ever imagine.
 It's ran by a local family, including two sisters Margherita and Liliana who run the hotel's Instagram page and even came to say hello after seeing me dying over the hotel in my Instagram story!
 They book up quickly so make reservations early.
 If you end up not being able to stay here at least make sure to visit for drinks on the terrace and to spend a day at the pool which you can pay to do as a non-guest (€20 I believe).

-If you're looking for something a little (ok, a lot) fancier, Le Sirenuse Hotel is about as dreamy as it gets.
+If you're looking for something extra fancy, Le Sirenuse Hotel is about as dreamy as it gets.
 The view is to die for (you see it on Insta constantly, I'm sure) and the most Instagram-perfect champagne bar I've ever seen.
 If you aren't staying here, at least go for a drink and the view!

 WHAT TO DO